Leonardo1888/ProductivityScripts/YoutubeScripts/README.md

 ## Features

-✅ **Redirect Home & Shorts** - Automatically redirects YouTube homepage and shorts to your subscriptions feed
-✅ **Remove Recommendations** - Hides the recommended videos sidebar when watching videos
-✅ **Hide Shorts in Search** - Removes all short videos from search results
+✅ **Hide Shorts in Search Query** - Removes all short videos from search results
-✅ **Hide Shorts in Subscriptions** - Removes all short videos from your subscriptions feed
+✅ **Hide Shorts in Subscriptions Page** - Removes all short videos from your subscriptions feed ✅ **Redirect to Subscription page when Home and Shorts are opened** - Automatically redirects YouTube homepage and shorts to your subscriptions feed
+✅ **Remove Recommendations from Video** - Hides the recommended videos sidebar when watching videos

 ## Installation